cfech/aws-solutions-architect-associate/README.md

 ## Serverless Applications ##
+- No need to manage any infrastructure at all
+- Can build multi-layer applications
+- Builds event driven architecture

 ### Serverless Services and Event Driven Architecture ###
 ![text](./images/serverless/serverless.png)
+1. User uploads a file through a `static website` hosted in `S3`
+2. Lambda Serverless function processes the file
+    - sends the ouput to an `S3` bucket
+    - send a request to an `SQS` queue
+3. `Lambd` pulls from the queue and publishes message to `SNS Topic` and `DynamoDB Table`
+    - Notification is sent uses `SNS` to email

+- No instances to manage
+- Do not need to provision hardware
+- No management of operating system
+- Capacity provisioning and patching is handled automatically
+- Provides automatic scaling and high availability
+- Can be very cheap
+    - only pay for the exact compute that you use
+    - pay more for more memory

 ### AWS Lambda ###
 ![text](./images/serverless/01-lambda.png)
+- Developer uploads some code to `Lambda`
+- Event occurs and triggers the `Lambda` function
+- Code is executed
+- Scales automatically
+- Only pay for the compute you consume
+- Benefits:
+    - no servers to manage
+    - continuous scaling
+    - millisecond billing
+    - integrates with almost all other AWS services

 ![text](./images/serverless/02-lambda.png)
+- Primary use cases:
+    - data processing, real time file or stream processing, serverless backends
+- Invoked by:
+    - Synchronous
+        - CLI, SDK, API Gateway
+        - Wait for the function to process the event and return a response
+        - error handling happens on the client side
+    - Asynchronous
+        - `S3`, `SNS`, `CloudWatch`
+        - Event is queued for processing and response is returned immediately
+        - `Lambda` retries up to 3 times
+        - Processing must be idempotent
+        - `Lambda` is triggered
+    - Event Source Mapping:
+        - `SQS`, `kineses Data Streams`, `DynamoDB Streams`
+        - `Lambda` does the polling
+        - Records are processed in order
+            - Except for `SQS` standard
 ![text](./images/serverless/03-lambda.png)
+- Additional functions are initialized up to the `burst` or `account limit`
+- If limit is exceeded throttling occurs with the error `429 Rate Exceeded` and a `TooManyRequestsException`
+- Quotas:
+    - 3000 - US West, East and Europe (Irland)
+    - 1000 - Asian Pacific (Tokyo), Europe (Frankfurk), US East (Ohio)
+    - 500 - other regions

+- Max invocation time for 15 mins
+    - is you have code that is required to run in a short period of time it is great
+    - default timeout is 3 seconds

+- Must ensure that the `Lambda` has the correct permissions to execute the required actions
+    - the default permissions include access to `cloudWatch`
+- Can monitor invocations and runs tests from the console

 ### Application Integration Services Overview ###
 ![text](./images/serverless/services.png)
+- Application integrations services sit in between layers of your application
+- `SQS` - message queue - **decoupling**
+    - for building distributed/decouple applications
+- `SNS` - set up operate and send notifications from teh cloud
+    - send email notification when `CloudWatch` alarm is triggered
+- `Step Functions` - out of the box coordination of AWS Service components with visual workflow
+    - order processing workflow
+    - recommended over `SWS`
+- `Simple Workflow Service` - need to support external processes or specialized execution logic
+    - older version of step functions
+    - human enabled workflows like an order fulfillment system
+- `Amazon MQ` - queue based on Apache ActiveMQ or Rabbit MQ
+    - need a message queue thats supports industry standard protocols or migrating queues to AWS
+- `Amazon Kinesis` - collects, processes and analyzes data
+    - collect data from IOT for later processes

 ### Amazon SQS ###
 ![text](./images/serverless/01-sqs.png)
 ![text](./images/serverless/02-sqs.png)
+- Allows us to decouple the wen tier from the app tier to help alleviate overloading of the app tier
+- Standard queue offers Best Effort Ordering
+    - this not guaranteed order
+    - unlimited number of transactions per second
+    - At least once delivery
+- FIFO - first in first out
+    - 300 messages per second if not batched
+    - Exactly once delivery
+    - requires a `Message Group ID` and `Messages Deduplication ID`
+    - `Message Group ID`
+        - tag that specifies that a message belongs to a specific message group
+        - Messages that belong to the same group are guaranteed to be processed in a FIFO manner
+    - `Message Deduplication ID` - token used for deduplication of messages within the deduplication interval

 ![text](./images/serverless/03-sqs.png)
+- `Dead Letter Queue` - standard or FIFO
+    - main task is handling message failures
+    - sets aside a copy of the message into another queue
+    - can analyze or process that message as required
+    - no a queue type, just an extra Queue
+    - Can specify it in the settings

 ![text](./images/serverless/04-sqs.png)
 ![text](./images/serverless/05-sqs.png)
+- `Delay Queue` - allows us to delay the visibility of the message for a certain period of time
+    - becomes visible after the timeout
+- Long Polling - retrieves messages from `SQS Queues` - waits for messages to arrive
+    - can lower costs since we have to pay for API calls
+        - reduce number of API operations from our consumer
+    - can be enabled at the queue level or API level with the `WaitTimeSeconds` setting
+    - 0 - 20 seconds
+- Short Polling -  returns immediately even if the queue is empty

 ### Amazon SNS
 ![text](./images/serverless/01-sns.png)
+- All about sending notifications
+- pub/sub
+- many Subscribers listen for notifications
+1. Event Producer send one message to SNS Topic
+2. Each subscriber will get the message

+- Highly available, durable, secure, fully managed
+- Provides `Topic` for high throughput, push based, many to many messaging
+    - **PUSH BASED**
+- Can fan out messages to a large number of endpoints
+    - `SQS`
+    - `AWS Lambda`
+    - HTTP/S Webhooks
+    - Mobile push
+    - SMS
+    - Email

 ![text](./images/serverless/02-sns.png)
+- multiple recipients can be group in `topics`
+    - a topic i an `access point` for allow recipients to subscribe
+- one topic can support deliveries to multiple endpoint types
+- Simple APIs and easy integrations with web applications
+- Flexible Message Delivery over multiple transport protocols

+- Fan out - comes up in exam questions
+    - can subscribe one or more `SQS` queues to an amazon `SNS` tropic
+    - `SQS` manages the subscription and any necessary permissions
+    - When you publish a message to a topic, `SNS` sends the message to every subscribed queue

 ### Simple Event Driven APP ###
 ![text](./images/serverless/event-driven.png)
+- Add a message to a queue in the CLI
+- `SQS` triggers `Lambda`
+- Item is written to `DynamoDB Table`
+- `Cloudwatch logs ` tracks this

 ### AWS Step Functions

 ![text](./images/serverless/step-functions.png)
+- Used to build distributed applications as a series of steps in a visual workflow
+- Can quickly build and run state machines to executed the steps of your application
+1. define the steps of the workflow using `JSON Based Amazon States Language`
+    - can see what the looks like in the console
+2. Start an execution to visualize and verify the steps of your application are operating as intended
+    - operates and scales the steps of your application and underlying compute

 ### Create a State Machine ###

 ### Amazon EventBridge ###
 ![text](./images/serverless/01-event-bridge.png)
+- Serverless event bus
+    - can react to state changes in resources
+- Used to be known as `CloudWatch Events`
+- Sources publish events to the `EventBridge Bus`, some rules are applied and data is forwarded to targets
+- Example:
+    1. `EC2` instance is terminated
+    2. `EventBridge Event Bus` gets the event
+    3. A `rule` is processed
+    4. `Rule` is sent to a target
+    5. `SNS` sends an email

 ![text](./images/serverless/02-event-bridge.png)
+- Define an event by creating an `Even Pattern`

+- Example2:
+    1. `CloudTrail` is a source
+    2. `S3:PutBucket` api is used
+    3. `EventBridge` receives this event
+    4. `Rule` is applied
+    5. `SNS` Sends notification

 ### Create Event Bus and Rule
 ![text](./images/serverless/event-bus.png)